diversen/ubuntu-auto-upgrade-py/README.md

     cp config_dist.py config.py

-You may edit `restart` that determines if the server should restart when needed.
-Otherwise it will not restart the server.
+You may edit `restart` which determines if the server should restart when needed.
+Default is to restart the server when needed.

-You may also alter `send_message` function.
+You may also alter the `send_message` function.
 This function is called when the server is upgraded or if the server is restarted (or if it needs to be restarted).

 You may remove this function if you do not want to send any messages.

 ## Cron

 Set the script up as a cron script.
-Let it run every 10 minutes of once a week.
+Let it run every 10 minutes or once a week.
 You will need to let the script run as root.
 Edit crontab as `sudo`, e.g.:

     sudo crontab -e